 If you transfer your Chase Ultimate Rewards to United and book with one of the above Star Alliance partners, you would need at least 80,000 points to fly round-trip in economy.

 The Chase Sapphire Preferred® Card is widely regarded as one of the best travel credit cards available.
 It has a great sign-up bonus, useful benefits and a modest annual fee.
-Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
+Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,000 when you redeem through Chase Ultimate Rewards®.
 Plus earn a $50 statement credit towards grocery store purchases within your first year of account opening.
 As you spend on the card, you will earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide.
 In addition, you can earn 5 points per dollar on Lyft rides through March 2022.

 The points you earn can be used in the Chase Ultimate Rewards travel portal or transferred to one of the following travel partners:

 - Southwest Airlines

 - World of Hyatt

 The benefits don’t stop at earning points and booking travel.
 With the card, you’ll have access to:

 - Travel insurance, including trip cancellation/interruption insurance, rental car insurance, baggage delay insurance and trip delay reimbursement